 - Check the instrument for damage before you leave the airport.
 If you notice any damage, take it up with the airline immediately.

 Tips for Shipping your Instrument

 - For stringed instruments, loosen the strings by one step to protect against temperature and pressure changes.
 Be sure that you retain some tension, just not the full level.

 - If packing to send with a service provider, notify them in advance about any special precautions you would like them to take.

 - Make sure that your instrument is properly insured for travel.
-Your service provider may provide adequate coverage, or you can look to a third party such as uShip Cargo Insurance for additional coverage.
+Your service provider may provide adequate coverage, or you can look to a third party such as uShip Protection Plan for additional coverage.